Memory Unit

 It implies that;

-Divide both sides by the coefficient of the unknown unit of storage which is the 1 kb
+Divide both sides by the coefficient of the unknown unit of storage (1 KB):

 Example 3